-This is my Summer Bowl collection.
-Natsu-jawan, also known as Summer Bowls, are vessels for drinking tea when the weather is warm.
-The wider shape allows the tea to cool more quickly.
-This is a traditional chawan (tea bowl).
+Natsu-jawan are Summer Bowls - vessels for drinking tea when the weather is warm.
+A traditional chawan (tea bowl), the wider shape allows tea cool more quickly.

-During the year there are many types of tea ceremony depending on the time of day, the particular occasion or the season.
-The first tea ceremony of the year held in January is called Hatsugama 初釜, which means “first kettle.”
+There are many types of tea ceremony in Japan depending on the season, the time of day or a particular occasion.
+The first tea ceremony of the year held in January is called Hatsugama, which means “first kettle.”